- Get priority access to see Rome's first permanent venue for competitive athletics (and UNESCO World Heritage Site), commissioned in 80 AD

 - See Piazza Navona from a different point of view.
 This underground Roman building is crammed with history, and once hosted gladiator games after a fire at the Colosseum!

-- Let your audio guide (available in 6 languages) tell you all about the athletic games once held here
+- Let your audio guide (available in 6 languages) tell you all about Piazza Navona, the history of the Stadium of Domitian, and the athletic games once held here

 The Stadium of Domitian is hidden beneath Piazza Navona like some sort of buried treasure.
 Which it is.
 This unique UNESCO World Heritage Site was Rome's first permanent venue for gladiator games and competitive athletics.
 With this Priority Entrance ticket you'll get to explore this subterranean space along with an audio guide.
 This is one for sports fans and history buffs.